knative/test-infra/ci/prow_setup.md

    to also add [knative-prow-releaser-robot](https://github.com/knative-prow-releaser-robot) and [knative-metrics-robot](https://github.com/knative-metrics-robot).

+1. Add the org (and/or repo) to the [plugins.yaml](./prow/plugins.yaml) file, at least to the `approve` and `plugins` section.
+Create a PR with the changes and once it's merged ask one of the owners of knative/test-infra to deploy the new config.

 ## Setting up Prow for a new repo (reviewers assignment and auto merge)

 1. Create the appropriate `OWNERS` files (at least one for the root dir).